Pixel Pinkie: Production

-There have been two series developed with 52 twelve-minute episodes.
-In Australia the twelve-minute episodes are joined to make 12 twenty-six-minute episodes in each series.
+There were two series developed with 52 twelve-minute episodes.
+In Australia, the twelve-minute episodes are packaged to make 13 twenty-four minute episodes in each series.
 The first series was developed in 2007 and first aired in 2009.

+Reception

+The series had mostly negative reviews, focusing on its Flash animation, characters, plot and performance, with a rating of 1.4 on IMDb based on 474 votes.